-I say it often “When it comes to properly treating fibromyalgia and its primary co-conditions, we cannot think in terms of all or nothing” Even within certain tools, (in this case acupuncture) we know that there are many variables.
+I say it often “When it comes to properly treat fibromyalgia and its primary co-conditions, we cannot think in terms of all or nothing” Even within certain tools, (in this case acupuncture) we know that there are many variables.

 This may be a tool that you can utilize on occasion like I did when other things were not helping my chronic lower back pain.

 Also note that below I refer to acupressure, not just acupuncture.

 Fibromyalgia isn’t the type of condition that allows you to focus exclusively on the long term.
 Once diagnosed, we suggest using coping tools (which will become your ongoing toolbox) and getting in the habit of using less invasive tools, which will help increase well-being while also reducing levels of pain and symptoms.

 The point is to avoid creating uncomfortable and even dangerous side effects.

 This is why it’s so important to find methods of short-term pain relief that work for your body.
 Your long-term plan may leave you vulnerable to physical pain that leads to emotional and mental problems, but you can fight back with alternative treatments like acupuncture.